NitorCreations/nameless-deploy-tools/docs/commands.md

-                        instance metadata as a last resort -d DAYS, --days DAYS  The number of days that is theminimum age for snapshots to be deleted
+                        instance metadata as a last resort -d DAYS, --days DAYS  The number of days that is theminimum age for snapshots to be deleted --dry-run             Do not delete, but print what would be deleted
 ```

 ## `ndt ec2-get-tag`